 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured on Corregidor were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured on Corregidor were taken and it was later consolidated into Camp 1.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks and divided into groups of ten men.
+This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

-While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
+While working in the rice paddies, the favorite punishment given to the men was to have their faces pushed into the mud and stepped on by a guard to drive their faces deeper into the mud.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.
+Returning from details the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

-The camp hospital consisted of 30 buildings, and each could hold 40 men, but it was more common for them to have 100 men in them.
-Each man had approximately an area of 2 feet by 6 feet to lie in.
-The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
-The name soon came to mean the place POWs were sent to die.
-The Japanese put a fence up around the building to protect themselves and would not go into the area.
+The camp hospital was made up of multiple buildings with one building known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
+The name soon meant the place where the sickest POWs were sent there to die.
+The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

+It is not known when and if his grandmother received word he was a Prisoner of War or when she was notified of his death.
+It is known that she had a listing placed in the obituary section of her local newspaper announcing his death.
 After the war, the U.S. Remains Recovery Team identified the remains of Pvt.
 Jean H. McCone.
 At his uncle’s request, he was buried at the new American Military Cemetery at Manila in Plot L, Row 2, Grave 133.